Border security vs. humanitarian immigration policies brought up during Texas Senate debate

-AUSTIN, Texas (Border Report) — Long-time Republican U.S. Sen. John Cornyn debated his Democratic opponent, MJ Hegar, on Friday night during their first debate before the Nov.
-3 elections and the pair squared off over a couple immigration and border issues that are affecting Texans.
+AUSTIN (Border Report) — Long-time Republican U.S. Sen. John Cornyn debated his Democratic opponent, MJ Hegar, on Friday night during their first debate before the Nov.
+3 elections, and the pair squared off over immigration and border issues that are affecting Texans.

-During the hour-long debate, which was hosted by Nexstar Media at the Bullock Texas State History Museum in Austin, Hegar and Cornyn also discussed Congress’ failure to pass an additional coronavirus stimulus bill, whether they would support a national mandate on wearing facial masks, whether school children should be required to get a COVID-19 vaccine before returning to classrooms, racial inequities, mail-in balloting, climate change and whether appointing a new Supreme Court justice prior to the election would “pack the court.”
+During the hour-long Senate debate, hosted by Nexstar Media at Austin’s Bullock Texas State History Museum, Hegar and Cornyn also discussed Congress’ failure to pass an additional coronavirus stimulus bill; whether they would support a national mandate on wearing facial masks; whether school children should be required to get a COVID-19 vaccine before returning to classrooms; racial inequities; mail-in balloting; climate change; and whether appointing a new Supreme Court justice before the election would “pack the court.”

 Toward the end of the hour, the candidates responded to questions about the Trump administration’s remain in Mexico policy, formally called the Migrant Protection Protocols program, and the 700 asylum-seekers who are living in Matamoros, Mexico, at an outdoor tent encampment as they await their asylum proceedings, and await border travel restrictions to be lifted.

+Hegar countered by saying that Cornyn supported MPP before the coronavirus pandemic hit the U.S.

-“We should offer them the same respect,” Heger responded.
+“We should offer them the same respect,” Hegar responded.
 “I think we need to treat asylum seekers the same way we treat others around the world.”

-Cornyn said he supports “strong border security” and accused Hegar of not respecting Border Patrol agents twice during the debate.
+Cornyn said he supports “strong border security” and twice accused Hegar of not respecting Border Patrol agents.

-“MJ has said the Border Patrol doing their job enforcing laws Congress passes, they are the moral equivalent of the Communist Chinese who are oppressing the Uighur minority,” Cornyn said, adding later ” … She doesn’t respect border security officials or our police and that’s wrong.”
+“MJ has said the Border Patrol doing their job enforcing laws Congress passes, they are the moral equivalent of the Communist Chinese who are oppressing the Uighur minority,” said Cornyn, later adding, “… She doesn’t respect border security officials or our police and that’s wrong.”

 Hegar, 44, a decorated Air Force veteran, a few times during the debate said Cornyn “needs to stop lying about me.”